 What is the easiest credit card to get for beginners?

-Secured credit cards are often the easiest option because they require a refundable security deposit.
+Secured credit cards are often the easiest option because they require a refundable security deposit and are designed for people with limited credit history.

 Can credit cards improve my credit score?

 Yes.
-Responsible usage and on-time payments can significantly improve your credit profile over time.
+Responsible usage, low balances, and on-time payments can significantly improve your credit profile over time.

 What matters most for building credit?